connexcs/docs/docs/setup/config/packages.md

     For example, Retail value is to 50, but customer only spends 25, an extra charge of 25 applies for that billing cycle.

-+ **Minimum Duration**: When you choose a package with the minimum duration, it means you won't be able to delete the package for the duration you have entered in the field.
++ **Minimum Days**: When you choose a package with the minimum days, it means you won't be able to delete the package for the duration you have entered in the field.

 Click **`Save`** to make the Package available to assign to customer accounts.